 This ability to shut off flow during discharge is ideal if there is a need to change batches or there is an issue with the processing pharmaceutical equipment downstream.
 Also in respond to level probes calling off product to provide a regular feed rate to processing equipment.

 The Matcon Cone Valve technology allows even fragile products such as flakes to be gently handled.
-Click this link to see the Cone Valve in action.

 How to Achieve a Successful Installation of Your IBC System.

 Achieving a successful installation of an IBC system is not just about selecting an IBC, but also lies with the experience of how to apply the technology into the various processing steps and connect it to your existing pharmaceutical equipment.
 This is where the Matcon team can help, ensuring you get a system that brings you the greatest profitability and excellent product quality.
 We take a holistic view of your manufacturing needs and create a process of handling batches in the correct quantities optimising processing equipment and reducing the amount of manual handling needed to produce good quality product.

 To aid your pharmaceutical equipment choices, we have compiled a helpful checklist for you – we’re sure you’ll find it useful.